itraveribon/tennis_ddqn_udacity/Report.md

 Carlo tree search on a continuous action space did not look like the natural solution.
 I found some papers of people using Monte Carlo Tree Search in such a space and this could be a future work for this project.

+The approach with shared layers should somehow work.
+Maybe we should add some weighting to avoid the dominance of the actor loss function.

-The training is a bti slow.
+The training is a bit slow.
 I also would give a try to an on policy method like PPO and check if the performance is kept or even improved with less episodes.
 A3C would also help us by distributing the learning task and therefore increasing the training speed.